Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/Hitesh_Backend/MongoDB_Aggregation/Readme.md

 $Project - Passes along the document with the requested field to the next stage in the pipeline.
 The specified field can be an existing field from an input or newly computed value.
-Like we want name field here so , whatever the fields you want.
+Like we want name field and age field here so , whatever the fields you want.
 You just want to put a 1 after that.

 ```js
 [